Urban Pulse Privacy Policy

 We take reasonable steps to protect personal information from loss, misuse, unauthorised access, modification or disclosure, including:

-No system is perfectly secure.
 If we become aware of a data breach that meets the threshold for notification under Part IIIC of the Privacy Act, we will notify affected individuals and the Office of the Australian Information Commissioner (OAIC) as required by law.

 8. How long we keep your information